StephenDataStax/dsbank-coreandsearch/README.md

 `CREATE SEARCH INDEX IF NOT EXISTS ON dsbank.transactions;`

 Once search is enabled, the query flexibility increases greatly.
-We can now search on any par of the record.
+We can now search on any part of the record.
 To leverage search use the solr_query predicate as part of the where clause.

 To search for the sum amount of all transactions at Macys in Atlanta: